 If you can identify the place or places in your life that are not helping you rise to the occasion, then it is time to make some changes.
 Change, especially worthwhile change, can be challenging to make in the beginning.

-If you are in your final year of university and realize that you need a drastic change in your studies that will delay graduation, that is a tough decision to make.
+If you are in your final year of university and realize that you need a drastic change in your studies that will delay graduation, that is a tough decision.
 But isn’t it better to make it now than to graduate with a degree which only opens doors which will make you unhappy?

-Similarly, how long do you want to be in the comfort of the steady job that is going to get you nowhere?
+Similarly, how long do you want to be in the comfort of the steady job getting you nowhere?

 Changing your social group may feel impossible, but there are always ways in which you can alter your daily routines, extracurricular activities, or surroundings so that you become exposed to new people and ideas.